-Entry with a HNC or HND in construction, architectural technology or building studies, or a foundation degree in architectural technology, can lead to recognised roles with CIAT as either a professionally qualified architectural technician (TCIAT) or chartered architectural technologist (MCIAT).
-It is also possible to enter the profession without a degree, or with an unrecognised qualification, via CIAT's profile candidate route.
+Entry with a HNC or HND in construction, architectural technology or building studies, or a foundation degree in architectural technology can lead to recognised roles within CIAT as either a professionally qualified architectural technician (TCIAT) or MCIAT.
+It's also possible to enter the profession without a degree, or with an unrecognised qualification, via CIAT's profile candidate route.

 CIAT offers free student membership for the duration of any further or higher education course designed to lead to a career in architectural technology.
 Student members are eligible to enter into the CIAT's Student Awards for Excellence in Architectural Technology is high between architectural technology students.
 Further information on this can be found on CIAT's website.

 You'll need to show: